C-Otto/rebalance-lnd/README.md

                         will be taken from this channel) -t CHANNEL, --to CHANNEL
-                        public key identifying the incoming channel (funds will be sent to this channel) amount                Amount of the rebalance, in satoshis.
+                        public key identifying the incoming channel (funds will be sent to this channel).
+You may also use the index as shown in the incoming candidate list (-l -i). amount                Amount of the rebalance, in satoshis.
 If not specified,the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)